bensonbanda/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty script will create a hello empty file.
 5-execute script will make a hello executabel.
-6-multiple_permissions script will add execution permission to owner and groups only
+6-multiple_permissions script will add execution permission to owner and groups only 7-everybody script will add execution to owner,groups and every user.